 (I, II) Introduces the essential concepts in the design and implementation of operating systems: what they can do, what they contain, and how they are implemented.
 Despite rapid OS growth and development, the fundamental concepts learned in this course will endure.
 We will cover the following high-level OS topics, roughly in this order: computer systems, processes, processor scheduling, memory management, virtual memory, threads, and process/thread synchronization.
 This course provides insight into the internal structure of operating systems; emphasis is on concepts and techniques that are valid for all computers.
-We suggest the student takes "Introduction to the Linux Operating System" before this course (if the student is new to the Unix/Linux environment).
-Prerequisite: CSCI262 with a grade of C- or higher, CSCI341.
+Prerequisite: CSCI262 with a grade of C- or higher, CSCI274, CSCI341.
 3 hours lecture; 3 semester hours.